AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Screen readers now announce the role of the [!UICONTROL Site References] and [!UICONTROL Language Copies] options (SITES-1791).

-* The order of browser mode focus now moves sequentially on various option on User interface (SITES-1791).
+* The order of browser mode focus now moves sequentially on various options on User interface (SITES-1791).

 * Screen readers now narrate whether the selected tree item is in selected state and also announces to the user that the action region is displayed (SITES-2109).